openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ![Figure 21.
 The future Marty uses the past Marty](images/futuremarty.png "Figure 21.
 The future Marty uses the past Marty")

 Great Scott, that could make someone dizzy!
 But after doing it a few times, you'll see it doesn't get much more complicated than what you see there.
-This is a highly *practical* use of science fiction, and you probably aren't attempting to challenge the fabric of spacetime (unless you are Kyle McDonald, or maybe a Haskell coder).
+This is a highly *practical* use of science fiction, and you probably aren't attempting to challenge the fabric of spacetime (unless you are Kyle McDonald, or maybe a Haskell coder <!-- i mean these things as a high compliment, not as mockery -->).
 The point here is to modify the contents of computer memory, so we have `counter` from one instruction ago, in the same way that there might already be water in our bucket when we go to add water to it.
 Figure 22 shows `bucket = bucket + water`.

 ![Figure 22. bucket = bucket + water](images/minecraft-inc.png "Figure 22. bucket = bucket + water")